Chapter 3:

 Kagayaku finished his bite, smiled calmly.

-Kagayaku (looking at the child with tenderness)
+Kagayaku (looking at the boy with tenderness) –

 “Thanks for the warning…